jappeace/jappeaceApplication/content/nix-based-assets.md

 was used for generating the asset.
 It's also fairly efficient with keeping the browser cache valid, and combines well with [server side rendering]({filename}/server-side-rendering-reflex.md).
+This brief blogpost will dive into how to do that.

 There are other solutions such as [webpack](https://webpack.js.org/guides/asset-management/)